bao-project/bao-helloworld/README.md

 :white_check_mark: Build firmware (qemu)

-With all the pieces in place, it's time to launch QEMU and behold the fruits of your labor.
-The moment of truth awaits, so let's dive right in:
+Once everything is in place, we'll proceed with the QEMU launch.
+Here are the necessary commands:

 ```sh
 qemu-system-aarch64 -nographic\